 Post India’s independence, the greatest challenge for the leaders was to keep India together.
 Sardar (Patel) had managed to bring 565 kingdoms (or states) to accede to India.
 Barring 6, accession was peaceful.

 The next challenge was division of India into states.
 Gandhiji had favoured division on basis of language.
 Indian leaders were in complete agreement.
-Despite the will, they had to keep it in abeyance as there were far more urgent things to do.
+Despite the will, they had to keep the decision in abeyance as there were far more urgent things to do.
 “When the right time comes, let’s have them by all means,” Nehru had told the parliament in May 1952.
 In fact, division began only post the first election in 1952.